Central Air Conditioner Installation Guide

 Depending on the type of central air conditioner considered, other factors may come into play.

-Duct system repairs: If your home or business does have a duct system and you want to install a ducted central air conditioner, the existing ducts may require repairs or alterations to support the new system.
+- Duct system repairs: If your home or business does have a duct system and you want to install a ducted central air conditioner, the existing ducts may require repairs or alterations to support the new system.
 Air leaks can reduce air conditioner efficiency up to 30 percent, leading to energy loss and poor temperature control.
 Your duct system may require duct sealing to support the new air conditioner.
-Additional duct runs may need tied in to your existing system to facilitate your new central air conditioner installation.
+Additional duct runs may need to be tied into your existing system to facilitate your new central air conditioner installation.

 Meeting with air conditioning contractors